 Tutorial: Create Azure Resource Manager templates with dependent resources

-Learn how to create an Azure Resource Manager template to deploy multiple resources.
+Learn how to create an Azure Resource Manager template to deploy multiple resources and configure the deployment order.
 After you create the template, you deploy the template using the Cloud shell from the Azure portal.

 In this tutorial, you create a storage account, a virtual machine, a virtual network, and some other dependent resources.
 Some of the resources cannot be deployed until another resource exists.
 For example, you can't create the virtual machine until its storage account and network interface exist.
 You define this relationship by making one resource as dependent on the other resources.
 Resource Manager evaluates the dependencies between resources, and deploys them in their dependent order.
 When resources aren't dependent on each other, Resource Manager deploys them in parallel.
 For more information, see Define the order for deploying resources in Azure Resource Manager Templates.